timeplus-io/proton/README.md

 timeplus :) SELECT device, avg(temperature) as avg_temp
 FROM tumble(devices, INTERVAL 3 SECOND)
-WHERE temperature > 50.0 GROUP BY device, wstart, wend EMIT STREAM;
+WHERE temperature > 50.0 GROUP BY device, window_start, window_end

 # Use a different time column for windowing

 timeplus :) SELECT device, avg(temperature) as avg_temp
 FROM tumble(devices, timestamp, INTERVAL 3 SECOND)
-WHERE temperature > 50.0 GROUP BY device, wstart, wend EMIT STREAM;
+WHERE temperature > 50.0 GROUP BY device, window_start, window_end
 ```

 For more streaming query, please refer to [Proton Streaming Processing Spec](spec/streaming.md)